jimsyyap/golang_recipe/README.md

 # my golang_recipe

+This serves as my golang toolbox.
+Use grep to scan through files and folders.
+This repository is updated on a regular basis.

 ## TODO

-- seek security analyst + golang
 .
+June 2024 Project: building a mailer software for client.
+Send emails to office365 inbox only.
+This video served as reference...client claims he is not going to use it for spam https://www.youtube.com/@spamerofficial-dj9of

+.
 The lean statup summarized https://youtu.be/RSaIOCHbuYw?si=Kn83LMSg1dWiQUp6
     learn build measure
-. build a mailer software, that will focus on sending emails to office365 inbox only, https://www.youtube.com/@spamerofficial-dj9of

 ### notes
 rand.Seed deprecated?
 Do...